Ask for a default judgment

-If your tenant owes you past due rent and doesn’t file an Answer form with the court on time, you'll file a set of default judgment forms with the court to ask the judge to order your tenant pay you the past due rent (a default money judgment).
+If your tenant owes you past due rent or other money due under the lease and doesn’t file an Answer form with the court on time, you'll file a set of default judgment forms with the court to ask the judge to order your tenant move out and pay you any back rent or other money the court says you're owed.

-You can ask for a default money judgment as soon as the tenant's time to file an Answer runs out.
-Your tenant has 5 days from when they were handed the Summons and Complaint (not including Saturdays, Sundays, or court holidays) to file an Answer.
-If they don't, on the 6th day you can ask for a default judgment.
+You can ask for a default judgment as soon as the tenant's time to file an Answer runs out.
+Your tenant has 10 days from when they were handed the Summons and Complaint (not including Saturdays, Sundays, or court holidays) to file an Answer.
+If they don't, on the 11th day you can ask for a default judgment.

-If your server handed the forms to your tenant (even if they didn't take them and your server had to leave the forms near them), your tenant has 5 days to file an Answer.
-Day 1 is the day after they were handed the forms.
+If your server handed the forms to your tenant (even if they refused to take them and your server had to leave them nearby), your tenant has 10 days to file an Answer.

 Your tenant gets more time to file an Answer if your server